Nicotinamide Adenine Dinucleotide (NAD): Benefits and Research

 NAD+ helps repair DNA damage

 NAD+ is a very useful coenzyme and is utilized by many proteins in the human body, particularly the sirtuins, which repair DNA damage and are associated with healthy longevity in multiple species.
-In this way, NAD+ helps to combat genomic instability, one of the proposed nine reasons we age.
+In this way, NAD+ helps to combat genomic instability, one of the proposed reasons we age.

 Most cells contain the necessary repair systems to fix DNA damage.
 However, repairing this damage consumes NAD+, and if DNA damage becomes excessive, it can deplete the pool of NAD+ available and impact the other functions that require it.